SCStelz/CopilotForSecurity/CustomPlugIns/README.md

+# Copilot for Security Custom Plugins

+* API-GetAbuseIPDBIP - Looks up IP Address reputation and abuse details from AbuseIPDB for a particluar IP Address.
+* API-GetShodanIP - Looks up IP Address reputation and running services details from Shodan for a particular IP Address.
+* API-GetShodanProduct - Looks up worldwide version distribution of a particular product (ie. Plex Media Server) from Shodan.
+* API-GetVirusTotalIP - Looks up IP Address reputation information from VirusTotal for a particular IP Address.
+* KQL-ADX-SignInLogs - Looks up Entra ID Sign-in logs from an Azure Data Explorer cluster that has the Signinlogs table being exported from Microsoft Sentinel to ADX.
+* KQL-Sentinel-DLPViolations - Looks up DLP Violations for a particular user, IP Address and Time and Date range from the DLP.All events in the Unified Audit logs within Microsoft Sentinel.
+* KQL-Sentinel-GCPAuditLogs - Looks up Google Cloud Platform Audit logs for a particular user, IP address and time and date range from the GCPAudit logs table in Microsoft Sentinel.
+* KQL-Sentinel-OfficeActivity - Looks up Microsoft 365 Activity logs for a particular user, IP Address and Time and Date range from the OfficeActivity logs table in Microsoft Sentinel.

 # Manage plugins in Microsoft Security Copilot

 To extend the capabilities of Security Copilot, preinstalled plugins are available for Microsoft security services and other commonly used services and websites that you can use.
 You can also add your own custom plugins, including plugins from OpenAI.